otrv4/otrv4/otrv4.md

 #### Receiving a SMP message 1

-If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.
+If the instance tag in the message is not the instance tag you are currently using, ignore the message.

 If smpstate is not `SMPSTATE_EXPECT1`: